Best Musicians’ Backpacks for DJs, Producers & Touring Musicians

 It’s also fairly cheap and designed with multiple pockets both inside and out.
 It also features a laptop sleeve of limited padding.
 While it may not be the most rugged of them out there, this model is certainly quite light at 2.6lbs for what it packs.

-The backpack might be particularly useful if you carry voluminous accessories like telescoping cymbal stands, practice pads, pedal rigs, etc. If you’re a DJ, you can rest assured that the backpack will fit most 17” laptops but it may struggle a bit with widescreen models.
+The backpack might be particularly useful if you carry voluminous accessories like telescoping cymbal stands, practice pads, pedal rigs, or even cymbals themselves.
+If you’re a DJ, you can rest assured that the backpack will fit most 17” laptops but it may struggle a bit with widescreen models.

 This backpack is not for everyone.
 It’s solid and doesn’t weigh much, but the design is quite specific.
 If your career revolves around using controller keyboards and you use a 25-key controller as your bread and butter, this Rockville backpack might be the last carry bag you’ll need.